diya-agrawal1/SignSense-AI/TechnicalReport.md

 | Max (single outlier) | 41.75 ms |
 | Implied throughput (mean-based) | ~1,087 predictions/sec |

-**The caveat:** this was run in **Node.js, on TF.js's plain-JS `cpu` backend** (see §6) — not a browser, not WebGL/WASM.
+**The caveat:** this was run in **Node.js, on TF.js's plain-JS `cpu` backend** (see §5 for backend details) — not a browser, not WebGL/WASM.
 It's a legitimate lower-bound data point (proves the model itself is computationally trivial), but it is **not** the number a real user's browser will see.
 Two things will differ in an actual browser session:
 1. TF.js will typically select the **WebGL** backend in-browser (GPU-accelerated), which has real overhead per call (uploading tensors to a GPU texture, shader dispatch) that can actually make a *tiny* model like this one **slower** than plain CPU execution, purely from dispatch overhead — a known characteristic of GPU backends on very small workloads.
-2. `useSignClassifier.ts` already throttles to 5 predictions/sec, so raw max throughput isn't the relevant number in practice anyway — the model has a wide margin either way.
+2. `useSignClassifier.ts` already throttles to 5 predictions/sec (`PREDICTION_INTERVAL_MS = 200`, confirmed in that file), so raw max throughput isn't the relevant number in practice anyway — the model has a wide margin either way.

 **To measure the real number**, wrap the existing `predict()` call in `SignClassifierService.ts` with `performance.now()` (or use `tf.time()`, which reports both CPU and GPU-kernel time separately for the active backend) and log it in a dev build, then check on real target devices.
 This is flagged as the single most valuable next measurement to take before making any latency claims externally.

-**Context that matters more than the number in isolation:** MediaPipe Hands' own detection step (§5 of `ARCHITECTURE.md`) runs at roughly 27-32 FPS end-to-end in the app as already observed in manual testing — meaning hand detection alone budgets ~30ms/frame.
-Classification adds well under 1ms of that budget on any backend, based on the measurement above; it is not the bottleneck in this pipeline.
+**Context that matters more than the number in isolation:** MediaPipe Hands' own hand-detection step is, in general, the dominant per-frame cost in this kind of pipeline — informal manual observation during development suggested something in the neighborhood of 27–32 FPS end-to-end, though this specific number has not been logged or reproduced with a script and isn't independently confirmed anywhere in this project's files, so it should be treated as anecdotal rather than measured.
+What's solid is the comparison: classification adds well under 1ms of whatever per-frame budget hand detection uses, based on the measurement above, so it is not the bottleneck in this pipeline regardless of exactly what MediaPipe's own number turns out to be.

 ---